iknowjason/edge/README.md

-# edge
+# Cloud edge tool
 Edge is a recon tool focused on exploring cloud service providers.
 Can be used for pentesting, bug bounty, red teaming, or R&D of cloud providers.
 Edge automatically loads CSP IP prefixes (AWS, Azure, GCP) and can do prefix lookups based on IP addressing.
+In a black box network pentest, this is a great tool to quickly discover which cloud CSP the customer is hosted with, or just double-verifying the scope for rules of engagment.
+Each of the three Cloud Service Proviers (Amazon, Azure, GCP) publish a list of all of their IP prefixes and/or netblocks.
+In some cases this also includes the region/data center and service name.
+This can be useful for recon and this tool can quickly parse and do a lookup based on IP prefix.

 ![](edge-usage.png)